YunYang1994/TensorFlow2.0-Examples/4-Object_Detection/MTCNN/README.md

 The detection results contains three part:

-- Face classification: the probability produced by the network that indi- cates a sample being a face
+- **Face classification**: the probability produced by the network that indi- cates a sample being a face
-- Bounding box regression: the bounding boxes’ left top, height, and width.
+- **Bounding box regression**: the bounding boxes’ left top, height, and width.
-- Facial landmark localization:There are five facial landmarks, including left eye, right eye, nose, left mouth corner, and right mouth corner
+- **Facial landmark localization**: There are five facial landmarks, including left eye, right eye, nose, left mouth corner, and right mouth corner

 ## Citation